klevo/docker-ubuntu-ruby-chrome/README.md

 ```

 The above will provide you with an image that will only need to be rebuild if your Gemfile changes, giving you fast builds in a CI scenario for example.

+## To-do

+- [ ] Get some tags going on docker hub and explain in README